Aglow Status: Restricted

 Interesting Facts About Iran

-In June 2013 Iranians elected a moderate conservative cleric, Dr. Hasan Fereidun RUHANI to the presidency.
-He is a long-time senior member in the regime, but has made promises of reforming society and Iran’s foreign policy.
-The UN Security Council has passed a number of resolutions calling for Iran to suspend its uranium enrichment and reprocessing activities and comply with its IAEA obligations and responsibilities, but in November 2013 the five permanent members, plus Germany, (P5+1) signed a joint plan with Iran to provide the country with incremental relief from international pressure for positive steps toward transparency of their nuclear program.
+In June 2013 Iranians elected a centrist cleric Dr. Hasan Fereidun ROHANI to the presidency.
+He is a longtime senior member in the regime, but has made promises of reforming society and Iran’s foreign policy.
+The UN Security Council has passed a number of resolutions calling for Iran to suspend its uranium enrichment and reprocessing activities and comply with its IAEA obligations and responsibilities, and in July 2015 Iran and the five permanent members, plus Germany (P5+1) signed the JCPOA under which Iran agreed to restrictions on its nuclear program in exchange for sanctions relief.
+Iran held elections in 2016 for the AOE and Majles, resulting in a conservative-controlled AOE and a Majles that many Iranians perceive as more supportive of the ROHANI administration than the previous, conservative-dominated body.
+ROHANI was reelected president in May 2017.
+Economic concerns once again led to nationwide protests in December 2017 and January 2018 but they were contained by Iran’s security services.
+Additional widespread economic protests broke out in November 2019 in response to the raised price of subsidized gasoline.

 Government Type: theocratic republic